davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 Neither does nationality provide the exclusivity necessary for state sovereignty.
 States can contain many nations and nations can exist across states.
 Canada, Switzerland and Belgium are explicitly multi-national and multi-linguistic states but almost all states are comprised of many nationalities.
 The Roma exist across many states but lack one of their own.
 Further muddying the waters is the bi-causal relationship between nationality and statehood.
 The fact that we can talk of the Soviet, Yugoslavian, or even the French people demonstrates that States can determine nationality just as much as nationality can determine statehood.
 Nationality also fails to identify the appropriate size and level of statehood.
 Is one British, English, or a Londoner first?
 If France should be ruled by the French, shouldn't Alsace be ruled by the Alsatians and Paris by the Parisians?
 Nationality can be too many things for it to define who the people ought be.

-> The Nationalist doesn't address the issue because relies on a pre-democratic claim to justify the people, which cannot justify democracy. @agne p385

-  - The nationalist principle is non-voluntaristic.

-### Geography & Salience

-Human distribution seems to drive grouping and connection.
-Those closest share common ends.
-Yet...
+Closely related to history and nationality as criteria of inclusion are geography and economic salience.
+Physical proximity has always been a key driver of cooperation and those geographically closest typically share common ends.
+Economic interconnection parallel geographic one and provide strong _prima facie_ reason for association.

-Physical features are a matter of perspective.
-Rivers divide as much as unite communities.
-Mountains are boarders only to those who live on the plains. p37
+Yet physical features are a matter of perspective.
+Rivers divide as as often as they unite communities.
+Mountain ranges are borders only to those who live on the plains [@whelan1983 p37]
 Economic patterns develop in response to political boundaries, just as much as they form common bonds. p35

 These reasons seem to clash with democratic values such s voluntarism, freedom and rationality. [@whelan p31]

-### Coercion
+**Coercion**

 The previous principles for bounding the demos failed because they were too descriptive.
 They are principles which according to [@whelan p40] "fail to command general respect".
 A far more promising candidate that has obvious normative appeal is the _All-Coerced Principle_.
 The appeal of this principle is immediate - anyone subject to the coercive power of the state should be given some say in how and when that power is applied.
 Coercion is at odds with basic human and democratic values.
 It undermines the autonomy of the person coerced [@miller2009 p221] and given the Fundamental Liberal Principle - the _a priori_ assumption in favour of freedom [Gaus 1996] - offers us a very strong demand for political inclusion.
 Many theorists like [@schaffer p3] see the All-Coerced Principle expounded in many classical political works - Aristotle's "ruling and being ruled in turn" or Roman law's "what concerns all, all must discuss and approve".